Turbulent disruption of density staircases in stratified shear flows: Formulation

 \subsection{Dimensionless system}

-\np{In order to scale the system~\eqref{eq:coupled_system_flux_coefficient}, we need to make some assumptions regarding the relevant time-scale of our problem as well as on the dissipation rate of turbulent kinetic energy $\epsilon$.
-Using data from various sources, \citet{mater2014unifying} show that stably stratified shear-flow turbulence could be interpreted in terms of three time-scales: the buoyancy time-scale $T_{b} = 1/N$, the shear time-scale $T_{S} = 1/S$ and turbulence time-scale $T_{T} = {\cal K} / \epsilon$ where ${\cal K}$ is the turbulent kinetic energy density.
-In the following, we propose three different scalings that depend on the relative size of these time-scales. }
+In order to scale the system~\eqref{eq:coupled_system_flux_coefficient}, we need to make some assumptions regarding the relevant time-scale of our problem as well as on the dissipation rate of turbulent kinetic energy $\Ast{\epsilon}$.
+Using data from various sources, \citet{mater2014unifying} show that stably stratified shear-flow turbulence could be interpreted in terms of three time-scales: the buoyancy time-scale $T^\ast_{b} := 1/\Ast{N}$, the shear time-scale $T^\ast_{S} := 1/\Ast{S}$ and turbulence time-scale $T^\ast_{T} := \Ast{{\cal K}} / \Ast{\epsilon}$ where $\Ast{{\cal K}}$ is the turbulent kinetic energy density.
+In the following, we propose three different scalings that depend on the relative size of these time-scales.
+These scalings are summarized in figure~\ref{fig:scalings}.